Wednesday 6th September, 2023

 06:55

 Where has Windermere gone?
-Never mind, I have a wall and a few trees to admire while tucking into my breakfast.
-I woke at 6:30am; I did manage more sleep than the previous night, but it was so warm in the tent.
-I slept on my bag and just in my pants!
-My feet are feeling much better this morning, and today’s easy low-level walk through Ambleside, Rydal and Grasmere will certainly give them a well-earned easier day.
+Never mind — I have a wall and a few trees to admire while tucking into my breakfast.
+I woke at 6:30am and managed more sleep than the previous night, though it was so warm in the tent that I slept on my bag and just in my pants!
+My feet are feeling much better this morning, and today’s easy, low-level walk through Ambleside, Rydal, and Grasmere will certainly give them a well-earned easier day.

-There’s no surprise that the sheep are so silent this morning, after their busy night of stomach rumbling and moaning to themselves.
-One was playing music with a metal gate at 2am, and for one other, have you ever heard a cat coughing up a hairball?
-Well, I’m not sure what this sheep was trying to bring up, but it went on for an hour or so.
+It’s no surprise the sheep are so silent this morning after their busy night of stomach rumbling and moaning to themselves.
+One was playing music with a metal gate at 2am, and another… well, have you ever heard a cat coughing up a hairball?
+I’m not sure what this sheep was trying to bring up, but it went on for an hour or so.

-Anyhow, I’m not far from Ambleside where I’ve booked a table for a full English breakfast, which of course will go down very well after this Minestrone starter!
-Firstly though, I must get up and start packing away my gear.
+Anyhow, I’m not far from Ambleside, where I’ve booked a table for a full English breakfast, which will go down very well after this Minestrone starter!
+First, though, I must get up and start packing away my gear.

-Yet again I have a saturated tent.
-It’s amazing to think that it’s not actually seen a drop of rain yet during this trip, which isn’t bad after seven nights in Lakeland!
-However, with the fly being made of silnylon it does soak up the morning dew like a sponge.
-Sadly on today’s walk it’s limited where I can dry it out, so it looks like I’ll have to carry the extra weight all the way to my wild camp on Dow Bank.
+Yet again, I have a saturated tent.
+It’s remarkable to think it hasn’t actually seen a drop of rain during this trip — not bad after seven nights in Lakeland!
+However, with the fly made of silnylon, it soaks up the morning dew like a sponge.
+Unfortunately, today’s walk offers limited opportunities to dry it out, so it looks like I’ll be carrying the extra weight all the way to my wild camp on Dow Bank.

 09:00

-Robin Lane and Skelghyll Lane, linking Troutbeck with Ambleside, are wonderful tracks to walk along.
-They never disappoint, even on a morning like this in thick mist.
-It is these tracks and the Coffin Route further along, that inspired me to develop a long-distance walk in the Lake District.
+Robin Lane and Skelghyll Lane, which link Troutbeck with Ambleside, are wonderful tracks to walk along.
+They never disappoint, even on a morning like this, shrouded in thick mist.
+It is these tracks — and the Coffin Route further along — that inspired me to develop a long-distance walk in the Lake District.

 10:00

-I reached Ambleside for 9:30am and headed straight for the Spar garage to pick up my parcel of goodies, which, like my previous parcel at Keswick, includes enough fresh clothes and food for the final four days.
-I’m now sat in Stiles Cafe Bar where I had pre-booked a table; I’m so ready for this, and I even ate my tomato!
+I reached Ambleside around 9:30am and headed straight for the Spar garage to pick up my parcel of goodies, which — like my previous parcel at Keswick — includes enough fresh clothes and food for the final four days.
+I’m now sitting in Stiles Café Bar, where I had pre-booked a table.
+I’m so ready for this, and I even ate my tomato!

-The parcel included: meals and snacks for the next four days, a gas canister, two base layers, razor and gel, walking trousers, undercrackers and two pairs of socks.
+The parcel included meals and snacks for the next four days, a gas canister, two base layers, a razor and gel, walking trousers, undercrackers, and two pairs of socks.
 My wife will have the pleasure of opening the return parcel.

 12:15

 Wow, that breakfast was fantastic, but what followed was even better for this solo walker.
-I took the opportunity to have a nice hot shower and a good long rest at the YHA Ambleside.
-I’m now totally refreshed and ready to continue on my journey.
-It was a bit of a walk down to the hostel at Waterhead, but it was well worth the detour.
-The hostel is more than happy to provide a free hot shower for anyone passing through on a walk like I am.
-Thank you so much for the wonderful hospitality guys!
+I took the opportunity to enjoy a hot shower and a long, relaxing rest at the YHA Ambleside.
+I’m now completely refreshed and ready to continue my journey.
+It was a bit of a walk down to the hostel at Waterhead, but well worth the detour.
+The hostel is more than happy to provide a free hot shower for anyone passing through on a walk like mine.
+Thank you so much for the wonderful hospitality!

 13:00

-I finally left Ambleside, so that was three and half hours of stuffing, scrubbing and shopping.
-This section of the Lakeland Way, Day 8, is more like a “rest” day really, even though it still includes ten miles of walking.
-The route is fairly easy, and is one of the loveliest walks in the Lake District.
-Combine this day with Day 9, personally I think they are the best two sections on the Lakeland Way.
+I finally left Ambleside, so that was three and a half hours of eating, scrubbing, and shopping.
+This section of the Lakeland Way — Day 8, Troutbeck to Grasmere — is more like a “rest” day, really, even though it still includes ten miles of walking.
+The route is fairly easy and is one of the loveliest walks in the Lake District.
+Combine this day with Day 9, Grasmere to Coniston, and personally I think they are the two best sections of the Lakeland Way.

-I’m now on the track leading to the wonderful gardens on the Rydal Estate.
+I’m now on the track leading to the wonderful gardens of the Rydal Estate.

 13:30

-I’ve just arrived at the bridge that provides a good view of Grot House and the main waterfall in Rydal Gill.
-What a wonderful setting.
+I’ve just arrived at the bridge that offers a fine view of Grot House and the main waterfall in Rydal Gill.
+What a wonderful setting!
 There’s a café here and woodlands to explore if you have the time.

 The short diversion through Rydal Woodlands is well worth it.
-These are the Jubilee Figures by Keith Western and Neil Powell as part of their campaign to highlight the effects of third world debt.
+Here are the Jubilee Figures by Keith Western and Neil Powell, created as part of their campaign to highlight the effects of third-world debt.

 13:50

-I’m now on the Coffin Route heading towards the village of Grasmere.
-The mist has now cleared and it’s becoming very warm again.
-I love this track in the way it traverses and undulates above the busy traffic below.
+I’m now on the Coffin Route, heading towards the village of Grasmere.
+The mist has cleared, and it’s becoming very warm again.
+I love this track — the way it traverses and undulates above the busy traffic below is simply wonderful.
 It’s a dream to walk along.

 14:30

 I’ve arrived in Grasmere.
-There’s plenty to do here, including a walk around the shops, visit the Wordsworth graves, or spend the rest of the afternoon feasting on gingerbread.
+There’s plenty to do here — wander around the shops, visit the Wordsworth graves, or spend the afternoon feasting on gingerbread.

 15:00

-I have just sat down in the middle of the village green to relax and enjoy these grapes bought from the nearby Co-op.
-Behind me are two banjo players providing the afternoon’s entertainment.
-The sun is out, the village is bustling with tourists, and I’m just laid here thinking about my journey.
+I’ve just sat down in the middle of the village green to relax and enjoy some grapes bought from the nearby Co-op.
+Behind me, two banjo players provide the afternoon’s entertainment.
+The sun is out, the village is bustling with tourists, and I’m just lying here, thinking about my journey.
 This is bliss, and I don’t want it to end.

 15:30

-Well that was very relaxing; I’ve never had such a lazy and pampered walking day.
-I’m now walking out of Grasmere down Red Bank Road.
-I can see ahead of me Dow Bank, the ridge where I plan to wild camp for the night.
-I have all the water I need and a few snacks from the shop.
+Well, that was very relaxing — I’ve never had such a lazy and pampered walking day.
+I’m now leaving Grasmere, heading down Red Bank Road.
+Ahead I can see Dow Bank, the ridge where I plan to wild camp for the night.
+I have all the water I need, along with a few snacks from the shop.

 16:10

-The route I’m now following is an ancient road that linked Grasmere with the villages of Chapel Stile and Elterwater in the next valley.
-It’s long been forgotten as a “road”, and is probably not used by many walkers, but I personally think it’s a wonderful route that should be brought back to life.
-Walking through the wooded area is a delight, and includes some very impressive beech trees.
+The route I’m now following is an ancient road that once linked Grasmere with the villages of Chapel Stile and Elterwater in the next valley.
+Long forgotten as a “road” and probably little used by walkers, I personally think it’s a wonderful route that deserves to be brought back to life.
+Walking through the wooded area is a delight, with some very impressive beech trees along the way.

 18:30

-I reached the summit at 5pm and hung about a bit, but some dark clouds were moving in from the south so I pitched the tent a bit earlier than I would like; I got lucky and found a lovely spot looking out over the villages of Elterwater and Chapel Stile.
-I just finished tightening the flysheet when it started to rain.
-It lasted for only 10 minutes, just like it did at Lanty’s Tarn on Day 6.
-So in total, that’s 20 minutes of rain over eight days and seven nights in Lakeland!
+I reached the summit at 5pm and lingered a bit, but dark clouds were moving in from the south, so I pitched the tent earlier than I would have liked.
+I got lucky and found a lovely spot overlooking the villages of Elterwater and Chapel Stile.
+I had just finished tightening the flysheet when it started to rain.
+It lasted only ten minutes, just like at Lanty’s Tarn on Day 6.
+So, in total, that’s only twenty minutes of rain over eight days and seven nights in Lakeland!

 19:10

-After some dinner I could see some clear skies forming over to the west.
-I quickly got the boots back on and witnessed a fantastic sunset.
+After dinner, I noticed some clear skies forming to the west.
+I quickly got my boots back on and witnessed a fantastic sunset.

 Tomorrow’s walk is my personal favourite section of the Lakeland Way.
-It has forecast possible thunderstorms for midday onwards and throughout the night, so I best be careful and have all my waterproofs handy.
-Thankfully, I have a pitch pre-booked in the field at the Coniston Sports Club, so I’ll not be wild camping tomorrow night.
+Thunderstorms are forecast from midday onwards and throughout the night, so I’ll need to be careful and have all my waterproofs handy.
+Thankfully, I have a pitch pre-booked in the field at the Coniston Sports Club, so I won’t be wild camping tomorrow night.